0fprod/angular-workspace-library-jest-cypress/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build my-lib` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Running unit tests

-Run `ng test` to execute the unit tests via Jest.
+Run `npm test` to execute the unit tests via Jest.

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via Cypress.
+~Run `ng e2e` to execute the end-to-end tests via Cypress.~ (not implemented)